 Note: this is an old tutorial migrated from a previous version of the website.

 Implementing a believable wind animation for vegetation and foliage is no easy task.
-In this tutorial we’re first going to take a look at how Crytek approached the problem in Crysis, and we’ll then
+In this tutorial we’re first going to take a look at how Crytek approached the problem in Crysis, and we’ll then re-implement their solution in a highly customizable material inside UDK.

 The shader we’re going to create has several advantages over the one found in the UDK Foliage Demo: